Fractional revival on non-cospectral vertices: Introduction

-A number of papers \cite{frchain,frchain2,fr,gwithfr,FFR} have investigated fractional revival, providing examples and developing the theory.
+A number of papers \cites{frchain,frchain2,fr,gwithfr,FFR} have investigated fractional revival, providing examples and developing the theory.
 We discuss the contributions of this paper.
 There are two important properties of perfect state transfer: \begin{enumerate}[(a)] \item If there is perfect state transfer on $X$ from $a$ to $b$, then the vertex-deleted subgraphs $X\diff a$ and $X\diff b$ are cospectral (we say that $a$ and $b$ are cospectral vertices in $X$) \cite{transfer}. \item If there is perfect state transfer from $a$ to a second vertex, this vertex is unique \cite{pstmono}.
 (This is known as monogamy of perfect state transfer.) \end{enumerate} Prior to our work, in all examples of proper fractional revival the two vertices involved were cospectral.
 We provide an infinite family of examples where this is not the case.
 Similarly, monogamy held in all known examples.
 We provide examples of graphs with vertices $a$, $b$, $c$ such that proper fractional revival occurs on $\{a,b\}$ and $\{a,c\}$.
 (Chan et al.\cite{FFR} constructed examples of weighted graphs where monogamy fails.)

 Some of the tools we use are new.
 In particular we introduce the concept of support graphs, graphs on eigenvalues of an underlying graph, and we also make use of matrix algebras associated to induced subgraphs (induced algebras).
-Finally we introduce subset state transfer, which is an interesting extension of fractional revival to sets of vertices with size greater than one.